Keyfactor/cscglobal-cagateway/readme_source.md

 5) Gateway Server - Save the newly modified config.json to the following location "C:\Program Files\Keyfactor\Keyfactor AnyGateway"

 ### Template Installation

+**PLEASE NOTE, AT THIS TIME THE RAPID_SSL TEMPLATE IS NOT SUPPORTED BY THE CSC API AND WILL NOT WORK WITH THIS INTEGRATION**

 1) **Create ADFS Certificate Templates for the Following Products**
 - CSC TrustedSecure Premium Certificate
 - CSC TrustedSecure EV Certificate